“Let me win. But if I cannot win, let me be brave in the attempt.”

 - The Special Olympics Indiana Medical Form must be used.
 School or agency medical forms will NOT be accepted.

 - The form is valid for 3 years from the date of the physician’s signature.
-At the end of the 3 years, the health information section may be completed by a parent/guardian.
-If major medical problems do not exist or develop, the athlete does not need to see the doctor again.
+At the end of the 3 years, a new form must be completed and signed by a licensed medical examiner (not a nurse or EMT).

 - If there are significant changes to the athlete’s health, the athlete must be re-examined by a licensed medical examiner (not a nurse or EMT).

-For more information about our local programs and to sign up an athlete, please refer to the drop-down menu above to find your local county contact, or call the State Office at (317) 328-2000.
+For more information about our local programs and to sign up an athlete, click here to find your local county contact, or call the State Office at (317) 328-2000.